 Cardio is a great way to lose weight and keep it off by burning lots of calories.
 Exercises of this type use large muscle groups and Cardiovascular training is an important part of any health regimen.

-can be one of the most sensible health decisions you can make.
+Buying and using a treadmill can be one of the most sensible health decisions you can make.
 They are functional, easy to use, and when used correctly, provide an ideal way to burn calories, manage weight and strengthen, and enhance your cardiovascular system.

-is think about your fitness objectives.
+The first thing you must do before buying a treadmill is think about your fitness objectives.
 Whether it's enhanced athletic performance, general health and fitness, rehabilitation, knowing how you will use your treadmill can help you identify which model to buy.

 Elliptical/ Cross Trainers